Saint Apollonia Complete Portfolio by Andy Warhol

 Year: 1984

-Medium: (4) Screenprints on Essex Offset Kid Finished Paper
+Medium: Portfolio of 4 screenprints on Essex Offset Kid Finished Paper

 Edition: 250, 35 AP, 8 PP, 80 individual TP not in portfolios, 20 individual TP not in portfolios numbered in Roman numerals.

-Andy Warhol‘s Saint Apollonia complete portfolio is inspired by a panel painting attributed to the workshop of Piero della Francesca (1470).
-Saint Apollonia is recognized as the patron saint of dentistry as it was believed that her teeth were broken with pincers during her martyrdom in the 3rd century.
+Andy Warhol’s Saint Apollonia Complete Portfolio is inspired by a panel painting attributed to the workshop of Piero della Francesca (1470).
+Saint Apollonia, recognized as the patron saint of dentistry, was believed to have suffered martyrdom in the 3rd century, when her teeth were broken with pincers.

-Saint Apollonia Complete Portfolio As Part Of Andy Warhol’s Larger Body of Work
+Saint Apollonia Complete Portfolio in Warhol’s Larger Body of Work

 Share this page: